Lilianigwegbe/AI-Devs-Crypto-Chatbot/README.md

-# AI-Devs-Crypto-Chatbot

 #  CryptoBuddy (An AI Enabled Crypto Guide)

 CryptoBuddy is a **rule-based Python chatbot** that allowss users to assess cryptocurrency investment prospects based on **profitability** and **sustainability**.
 It responds to user enquiries like these using basic `if-else` logic:

-> “Which crypto is trending up?”
+1. “Which crypto is trending up?”
-> “What’s the most sustainable coin?”
+2. “What’s the most sustainable coin?”
-> “Which crypto should I buy for long-term growth?”
+3. “Which crypto should I buy for long-term growth?”

----

 ##  Features

--  Python `input()` dialog interface with a friendly tone.
+-  Dialog interface with a friendly tone using Python `input()`.
--  Uses conditional logic to evaluate predefined data, simulating AI decision-making.
+-  Uses conditional logic to evaluate predefined data.
 -  Suggests cryptocurrencies based on market capitalization and price trends.
 -  Evaluates sustainability using a score and energy consumption.
 -  Provides personalised suggestions without the need of sophisticated algorithms.
 -  "Crypto is risky—always do your own research!" is added as a disclaimer.

----

 ## How It Works